makyo/writing/anthologies/arcana/index.md

 ### Call for Submissions

-*Arcana* is an anthology of furry fiction.
+*Arcana* is an anthology of furry fiction edited by Makyo and published by [Thurston Howl Publications](http://thurstonhowlpublications.com/).
 Twenty-two submissions for each of the twenty-two major arcana cards.
 Each card suggests a theme, and each submission should expand on that theme through a character-driven plot.
 The challenge for the author will be to come up with a story that showcases the ideas behind their card in a relatively short span.
 The challenge for the editors will be to find stories that create an anthology that is diverse enough to enjoy while still being cohesive enough to be able to read from cover to cover.

 Thankfully, the Major Arcana - the first 22 cards of the Tarot deck - already tell a story of growth and fulfillment on their own.
 We just need some lovely words from some lovely authors!